Bralessness: Security issues

 In a similar case in Osaka during 2017, a female defendant was forbidden from wearing a bra while in custody.
-Although Police rules allow women to request a bra for a court appearance, her request was denied.
+Although police rules allow women to request a bra for a court appearance, her request was denied.
 Her attorneys filed a complaint with the Osaka Bar Association, claiming that denying the woman's right to wear a bra was a "breach of human rights".

-The right of prisoners to choose bralessness was affirmed in the province of Ontario, Canada in 2014.

 Workplace dress codes

 Some employers continue to require women to wear bras.
 Relevant laws governing workplace dress codes may enable employers to instill coverage requirements that differ between genders, however in New York state, human rights law prevents employers from "applying grooming or appearance standards that impose different requirements for people based on gender."

 In January 2011, a German court ruled that employers can require female employees to wear bras or undershirts at work.
 The case involved an airport security firm defending the essentiality of bras, as part of the dress code, in order to "preserve the orderly appearance of employer-provided uniforms."
 The case enabled employers and companies in Germany to require their female employees to wear brassiere and to dismiss female employees who do not comply.